PredictiveMovement/predictivemovement/infra/README.md

   #### prod
   - for the `prod` environment we define everything in `k8s/overlays/stack-prod`
-  - the `kustomization.yaml` inside this reuses the base from `k8s/base/stack` and extends that with some customizations like [patchStrategicMerge](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#patchstrategicmerge) that allows us to duplicate less code (like the Ingress that should have a different URL between different environments), use a different namespace and define only different properties than the ones in `dev` with the [configMapGenerator](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configGeneration.md)
+  - the `kustomization.yaml` inside this reuses the base from `k8s/base/stack` and extends that with some customizations like [patchStrategicMerge](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#patchstrategicmerge) that allows us to duplicate less code (like the Ingress that should have a different URL between different environments), use a different namespace and define only properties that differ from the ones in `dev` with the [configMapGenerator](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configGeneration.md)

   #### k8s/base/dependencies and k8s/dependencies-prod

-  - this was a try at trying to use `kustomize` for separating the resource files for `dependencies` (minio, postgres, rabbitmq, redis...)
+  - We use `kustomize` to separate the resource files for `dependencies` (minio, postgres, rabbitmq, redis...)
-  - it has it's own `skaffold` command defined further down
-  - since majority of databases are defined using a `StatefulSet` this approach with `kustomize` and `skaffold` works best when you setup the cluster from scratch.
+  - Since majority of our database configs are defined using `StatefulSet`, this approach with `kustomize` and `skaffold` works best when you setup the cluster from scratch.
-  - an issue with this approach instead of using plain `kubectl apply -f` commands is that when you want to add a new database in the mix, you would create the yaml file, add it to the `kustomization` file and then you want to run the `skaffold` command

-    due to statefulsets not allowing some updates, the `skaffold` command will return errors for them, although it should successfully apply new configuration and it should create your new database.
+ > NOTE: An issue with this approach (rather than using plain `kubectl apply -f` commands) is that when you want to add a new database, and create the yaml file, add it to the `kustomization` file and run the `skaffold` command, you might get error due to statefulsets not allowing some updates.
+It should still successfully apply the new configuration and create your new database.

 ### Skaffold